gerardpc/python-course/docs/sections/python_libraries/sklearn/sklearn_estimators.md

     The previous examples serve as an illustration that in Scikit Learn, the order is always the same: first we create the estimator, then we fit it to the data, then we use it to make predictions.

+### Other methods

+In addition to the `fit` and `predict` methods, estimators can have other methods.
+Most classifiers have a `predict_proba` method, which returns the probability of each class for each observation.

+Additionally, all built-in estimators have a `set_params` method, which sets the parameters of the estimator (overriding previous parameter values passed to the constructor), and a `get_params` method, which takes no arguments and returns a dict of the __init__ parameters of the estimator.

 ## Common ML algorithms in SKLearn